byui-cit/wdd131/src/prove/blog-1.md

 				links right?
 So it would make sense to use the HTML element that matches (<code>&lt;li&gt;</code>)
 			</p>
+			<p>Also keep in mind the accessibility of your page when choosing your elements.
+For example what should you use for the article date?
+Visually the date is larger than the surrounding text which makes it stand out.
+How can we do something similar for a person using a screen reader?</p>
 		</div>
 		<p>
 			You can skip the filter form for now as we will learn about forms